Phil MeekinView Profile

 Insolvency and the professionals occupied in the industry are often perceived as a less than desirable one to encounter, with those needing its services regarded as failures or unsuccessful.

 Professionals within the insolvency industry often get a bad reputation.
-A lot of this is down to non-regulated bodies claiming to be business advisers or turnaround specialists.
+A lot of this is down to non-regulated bodies claiming to be business advisors or turnaround specialists.
 These companies usually have few, if any, formal qualifications and little technical knowledge of insolvency legislation.

 Additionally, insolvency practitioners get tarnished with the same brush as solicitors and lawyers; perceived as looking to close companies with a reverence.